-I love the mesmerising feeling of sitting by a waterfall and have to tear myself away from them.
+I love the mesmerizing feeling of sitting by a waterfall and have to tear myself away from them.
 I am in luck as Iceland has got so many beautiful waterfalls, which I visit often.

 A path leads you behind the waterfall, but do bring a raincoat as you will get soaking wet from the drizzle.
-It is awesome walking behind Seljalandsfoss, especially on a sunny day when one can catch a rainbow.
+It is fantastic walking behind Seljalandsfoss, especially on a sunny day when one can catch a rainbow.

 Flash is needed for photos behind the waterfall if you don't want to come out looking like a silhouette against the waterfall.

 In winter time the path is closed when it gets too slippery and dangerous to walk behind the waterfall.
-In September 2017 it had rained so much that 100 kg heavy boulders fell from above onto the path.
-This is nature after all, so let's be careful here.
+In September 2017 it had rained so much that 100 kg heavy boulders fell from above onto the path!
+This is nature, after all, so let's be careful here.